 Contact us to find out about the opportunities available.

 Children’s charity Mentor Link is a National Schools Mentoring Award winner delivering dedicated mentoring and counselling service to schools across the West Midlands.

 Mentor Link provides long term one to one social and emotional support to vulnerable and distressed children.
-The charity professionally recruits and trains volunteer Mentors, to listen to and support young people who may be facing difficulties such as anxiety, low self- esteem, bereavement, family breakdown, self-harm, relationships with others.
+The charity professionally recruits and trains volunteer Mentors, to listen to and support young people who may be facing difficulties such as anxiety for which doctors may prescribe products like this CBDDY: thc lollipop.
 Our aim is to create a more positive attitude towards themselves and learning.
 The well-being of these young people forms the focus of our work.

 When Eve was referred to our service she had no self- confidence, her parents had divorced and she didn’t see her dad.
 There were members of the family who had mental health problems and autism.
 Eve had to care for members of her family.